-Some fringe theories out there will try to say Johanan ben Zakai is the same person as John The Baptist, since Zakai could be a shortened variation of Zacharias, and the Mandean tradition sometimes imply John The Baptist lived at least to see The Temple's destruction, contradicting the timeline of The Gospels and Josephus.
+Some fringe theories out there will try to say Johanan ben Zakai is the same person as John The Baptist, since Zakai could be a shortened variation of Zacharias, and the Mandean traditions sometimes imply John The Baptist lived at least to see The Temple's destruction, contradicting the timeline of The Gospels and Josephus.

 However John The Apostle's father's name also began with a Z, Zebedee.
 And like the other disciples he did Baptize people.
 And was among the Disciples who had previously been a student of John The Baptist.
 So maybe sometimes oral traditions confused these two Johns?

-John The Presbyter is an obscure figure of early Christian mentioned by Papias sometimes confused with John The Apostle, partly due to both being associated with Asia minor.
-But I've been thinking, what is John The Apostle being linked to Asia minor/Ephesus at all is solely because of this John being confused with him?
+John The Presbyter is an obscure figure of early Christianity mentioned by Papias sometimes confused with John The Apostle, partly due to both being associated with Asia minor.
+But I've been thinking, what if John The Apostle being linked to Asia minor/Ephesus at all is solely because of this John being confused with him?
 (And I've now suggested this John was the Beloved Disciple but not one of the Twelve.)